In the west, it’s common for new moms to experience postpartum isolation. Not so in many other societies, where you might find

 But after the baby is born, this awareness of the women’s needs, and the subsequent care and support, disappears; the focus turns to the baby.
 Most American working mothers have, at best, just a few weeks of paid maternity leave, and fathers or non-birth mothers generally have none.
 And even in Canada and Europe, where leave time is more generous, new mothers suddenly need to find friends and community in their neighborhoods, other moms who are also home caring for children, something they may not have had prior to baby’s arrival.

 All of this results in many western moms spending long stretches of time at home alone with their babies, oftentimes going without any adult conversation for eight or more hours a day.
 And that postpartum isolation spells trouble, both for women’s health and infant health, since a new mom’s capacity to care for her child is directly affected by her own wellness.

-While it’s nice to imagine moms benefitting from support measures like those in the cultures Stern and Kruckman studied, it’s difficult to picture such drastic cultural changes, at least in the short term.
-In the meantime, motivated women aware of the dangers of postpartum isolation have created avenues for new mothers to connect and find friendship, community, and support.
-I interviewed three women who are contributing to a movement to counter the postpartum isolation so many new moms experience.
+While it’s nice to imagine western moms benefitting from supports like those Stern and Kruckman studied, it’s difficult to picture such drastic cultural changes, at least in the short term.
+But the good news is that motivated women aware of the dangers of postpartum isolation have created avenues for new mothers to connect and find friendship, community, and support.
+I interviewed three such women who are contributing to a movement to counter postpartum isolation.